Catherine Howard: Downfall

 Catherine may have been involved during her marriage to the King with Henry's favourite male courtier, Thomas Culpeper, a young man who "had succeeded [him] in the Queen's affections", according to Dereham's later testimony.
 She had considered marrying Culpeper during her time as a maid-of-honour to Anne of Cleves.

 Culpeper called Catherine "my little, sweet fool" in a love letter.
 It has been alleged that in spring 1541 the pair were meeting secretly.
 Their meetings were allegedly arranged by one of Catherine's older ladies-in-waiting, Jane Boleyn, Viscountess Rochford (Lady Rochford), the widow of Catherine's executed cousin, George Boleyn, Anne Boleyn's brother.

 People who claimed to have witnessed her earlier sexual behaviour while she lived at Lambeth reportedly contacted her for favours in return for their silence, and some of these blackmailers may have been appointed to her royal household.
-John Lassells, a supporter of Cromwell, approached the Archbishop of Canterbury, Thomas Cranmer, telling him that his sister Mary refused to become a part of Queen Catherine's household, stating that she had witnessed the "light" ways of Queen Catherine while they were living together at Lambeth.
+John Lassells, a supporter of Cromwell, approached the Archbishop of Canterbury, Thomas Cranmer, telling him that his sister Mary refused to become a part of Catherine's household, stating that she had witnessed the "light" ways of Catherine while they were living together at Lambeth.
 Cranmer then interrogated Mary Lassells, who alleged that Catherine had had sexual relations while under the Duchess of Norfolk's care, before her relationship with the King.

 Cranmer immediately took up the case to topple his rivals, the Roman Catholic Norfolk family.
-Lady Rochford was interrogated, and confessed that she had watched for Catherine backstairs as Culpeper had made his escapes from the Queen's room.
+Lady Rochford was interrogated, and confessed that she had watched for Catherine backstairs as Culpeper made his escapes from Catherine's room.